202C-Pilot/202C-Master-Course/week09.md

 At the end of this lesson you will be able to:

 * explain the basic principles of organizing technical information;
-* describe the eight patterns typically used in organizing information;
 * choose the best pattern of organizing information given a document's specific audience and purpose; and
 * choose the best patterns of organization for each part of your Job Application Package.